Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_PromptEngineering_Updated.md

 ## D]  Training Exercises

-# Prompt Library

-This file contains a curated collection of prompts you can use with GitHub Copilot, RooCode or other AI coding assistants.
+Here is a curated collection of prompts you can use with GitHub Copilot, RooCode or other AI coding assistants.
 They are grouped by category and correspond to the examples and exercises in this repository.
 Feel free to modify the prompts to better fit your codebase.

-## Python – Data Processing
+1Python – Data Processing

 ### Implement Statistics